Here I give you the incredible facts behind some of the most interesting stars, and show you how pick them out for yourself in the sky tonight…

 Where and when…

-Tonight as darkness falls you’ll see the Plough quite low now in the northern sky.
-But during the evening it climbs high in the north east, and by day break is virtually overhead.
+Tonight as darkness falls you’ll see the Plough climbing in the eastern sky.
+By late evening it is virtually overhead.

 Coordinates for Mizar RA 13h, 24m, 25s / DEC 54, 51′, 42″